moneerAlDakkak/rtl-satori/README.md

 ## What's this repo about?
 I tried to get a good looking RTL images from Satori with some Html, Css, Js tricks. and it actually works with some limitations.
-This here is a Nuxt app that uses Nuxt SEO which uses Satori to render the OG images.
+This here is a Nuxt app that uses [NuxtSEO](https://nuxtseo.com/docs/og-image/getting-started/introduction) which uses Satori to render the OG images.
 (The template is in components/OgImage/BlogPost.vue)

 ## What tricks did I apply?